-Permanent life insurance, or Whole Life, not only offers protection throughout the course of your life but also serves as a fruitful investment.
+Permanent life insurance, also known as Whole Life, not only provides protection throughout your life but also serves as a profitable investment.

-According to the Life and Health Insurance Foundation for Education, there are four types of whole or permanent life insurance: traditional whole life, universal life, variable life and universal variable life.
+Whole or permanent life insurance is classified into four types, according to the Life and Health Insurance Foundation for Education: traditional whole life, universal life, variable life, and universal variable life.

-Traditional whole life has a level death benefit and premium, throughout the life of the policy.
-In order to maintain a level premium, the premium charged to the policyholder is higher to start.
+Traditional whole-life policies have a fixed death benefit and premium for the duration of the policy.
+To maintain a level premium, the premium charged to the policyholder is initially higher.

-This is because the insurance company invests the extra money received in a pool fund to supplement the level premium in order to afford the cost of life insurance as you age.
-Because as you get older, the potential risk of you dying is greater.
+This is because the extra money received by the insurance company is invested in a pool fund to supplement the level premium in order to afford the cost of life insurance as you age.
+Because your chances of dying increase as you get older.

-This process of over-payment comes with some limitations.
-Once the cash value reaches a certain amount, the money is then made available to the policyholder that they can borrow against.
+This method of overpayment has some limitations.
+When the cash value reaches a certain amount, the money is made available to the policyholder for borrowing.

-A universal life policy allows you to increase or decrease the death benefit amount to fit new needs.
-The policy also provides greater flexibility when it comes to paying premiums.
+A universal life policy allows you to adjust the death benefit amount to meet changing needs.
+The policy also allows for greater payment flexibility when it comes to premiums.

-Universal life has a cash value account that is tied to the rate of interest in the money market.
-After money has accrued in the account, the policyholder can use the cash value to determine the amount of premium they would like to pay (above the minimum payment) and when.
+The cash value account in universal life is linked to the money market interest rate.
+After money has accumulated in the account, the policyholder can use the cash value to determine how much premium (above the minimum payment) to pay and when.

-This type is tied into an investment portfolio (stocks, bonds, money market mutual funds) that builds cash value depending on how well the stock market performs.
+This type is linked to an investment portfolio (stocks, bonds, money market mutual funds) that builds cash value based on the performance of the stock market.

-Generally, a high return on the cash value is not guaranteed, and with some policies, neither is the death benefit.
-This is why its best to find a policy that at the very least guarantees the death benefit will still be there, regardless of how well the cash value performs.
+In general, a high return on cash value is not guaranteed, and the death benefit is not guaranteed in some policies.
+This is why it is best to find a policy that guarantees, at the very least, that the death benefit will be paid regardless of how well the cash value performs.

-It is an alternative to variable life that combines the features of a universal policy with a variable life policy.
-It has the investment component coupled with the ability to adjust the death benefit and the amount of premium you wish to pay.
+It is a variable life policy that combines the features of a universal policy and a variable life policy.
+It includes an investment component as well as the ability to adjust the death benefit and premium amount.

-The Insurance Information Institute (III) notes that the amount you’ll likely be paying for a policy is dependent on the cost per $1,000 of death coverage.
-Also, the premium for a whole life policy is higher than a term life policy.
-In some cases it can be five to ten times higher.
+According to the Insurance Information Institute (III), the amount you’ll likely pay for a policy is determined by the cost per $1,000 of death coverage.
+A whole life policy also has a higher premium than a term life policy.
+It can be five to ten times higher in some cases.

-If you’re buying a cash value policy such as variable life or variable universal life, financial planner for MetLife, Tony Franks, says that it is especially important that customers research the companies they intend to buy a policy from.
+When purchasing a cash value policy, such as variable life or variable universal life, MetLife financial planner Tony Franks advises customers to conduct extensive research on the companies from which they intend to purchase a policy.

-“You should look at the financial strength of the companies along with their track record of service,” said Franks.
-“These products can be complicated, so you need to talk to an agent who knows how they work.”
+“You should consider the companies’ financial strength as well as their track record of service,” Franks advised.
+“Because these products can be complicated, you should speak with an agent who understands how they work.”